Nagelfar/RestaurantKata/cloud/Cloud.md

 ## Execute the Kata in the cloud

 We will deploy the first version (if you dare: the second version) of the Kata as distributed application in Azure.
+This time we will use [Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview), a service that hosts prepared containers in the cloud.

 For this exercise you can either use the Azure Portal/the UI - or follow the proposed `az` CLI commands!